 - Feed the hungry: Provide food to those in need.

-- Give drink to the thirsty: Offer water to the parched.
+- Give drink to the thirsty: Offer water to those in need.

 - Clothe the naked: Donate clothes.